DivakarGC/self-notes/supplements-and-routine.md

   - **Eye Health**: Reduces the risk of age-related macular degeneration.
   - **Cognitive Function**: Supports brain health and cognitive function.
 - **Side Effects**: Generally well-tolerated.
-- **Timing**: Take with a meal containing fat for better absorption.
+- **Timing**: Take with a meal containing fats for better absorption.
 - **Additional Tips**: Include colorful vegetables like carrots, spinach, and kale in your diet.

 #### 13. L-Carnitine L-Tartrate (1000mg)